Stillpoint-Software/hyperbee.json/README.md

 ## JSONPath Consensus

-Hyperbee.Json aims to follow the RFC and to support the [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) standard where possible.
-This standardization effort is critical for ensuring consistent behavior across different implementations of JSONPath.
-However, where the consensus is ambiguous or not aligned with the RFC, or our performance and usability goals, we may deviate.
-Our goal is always to provide a robust and performant library while keeping an eye on standardization progress.
+Hyperbee.Json aims to follow the RFC and to support the [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) when the RFC is unopinionated.
+When the RFC is unopinionated and where the consensus is ambiguous or not aligned with our performance and usability goals, we may deviate.
+Our goal is always to provide a robust and performant library while
+strengthening our alignment with the RFC.

 ## Installation